 Former sportscaster Jon Barr isn’t a real estate agent, but he does know how to make a great neighborhood tour video.
 And, with more than 149,000 subscribers on YouTube, it’s clear that viewers agree his videos are worth watching.

-6. Property Video Tours
+6. Bring the Listing to Life with Property Video Tours

 Supplement your photography with a video tour to give buyers a feel for the environment and the flow of the place.
 You can create high-end virtual tours meant to live on the listing page, but you can also record personal tours.
 Use your phone and walk through the site explaining the amenities you know the buyer is the most interested in.